 Intervention Specialist Learning Objectives

-The Mild/Moderate Intervention Specialist teaching license is valid for teaching learners with mild/moderate education needs from ages five through twenty-one and kindergarten through grade twelve.
+The early childhood intervention specialist teaching license is valid for teaching learners with mild/moderate/intensive education needs from ages three through eight or prekindergarten through grade three.
+The mild/moderate intervention specialist teaching license is valid for teaching learners with mild/moderate education needs from ages five through twenty-one or kindergarten through grade twelve.

-The Education Department's Teacher Education Program prepares candidates for meaningful careers in the field of education.
-Building upon a solid liberal arts foundation, the Teacher Education Program assists candidates in developing knowledge, skills, and dispositions necessary to become effective and caring teachers in an ever-changing society.
-Mount Union's candidates are prepared to become reflective, lifelong learners.
+The University of Mount Union's Department of Education's CAEP accredited Teacher Education Program prepares candidates for meaningful careers in the field of education.
+Building upon a solid liberal arts foundation, the Teacher Education Program assists candidates in developing the knowledge, skills, and dispositions necessary to become effective and caring teachers in an ever-changing society.
+Mount Union's candidates are also prepared to become reflective, lifelong learners.

 Education Learning Objectives